raj-odc/course-tutor-api/README.md

 # Implementation
   - Created logic for the course and tutor mapping
+  - Assumption unique email for tutor and unique name for course
+  - No authentication done, all are open api's, no CSRF checks added
   - Test cases for the controller api and model validation
   - Rubocop added for ruby style guide